FreeRADIUS/wiki.freeradius.org/version4/dynamic_clients.md

 to update the "pending" client definition, and remove the "pending" flag.*

-1.13. *At that point, the pending packets are removed from the queue, and processed through the normal network side, by calling `fr_network_listen_read()`*
+1.13.
+At that point, the pending packets are removed from the queue, and processed through the normal network side, by calling `fr_network_listen_read()`

 ### Corner cases

-This code needs to use the standard packet tracking mechanisms. i.e. if a duplicate is received, ignore it.
+This code uses the standard packet tracking mechanisms. i.e. if a duplicate is received, ignore it.
 If a conflicting packet is received, drop either the new one or the old one.

-But we don't want to pollute the main table with packets / IPs for unknown clients, so we use a special "pending" tracking table.
-Then when pending packets are moved over, copy re-insert them into the main table.

-much of the bottom half of `proto_radius_udp`, function `mod_read()` can be turned into another function.
-The "undo pending" then just pulls the pending packets off of a queue, and calls the bottom-half function.

-### Changes

-* `fr_dlist_t` in inst, for pending packets
-* "active" flag in clients
-* `fr_dlist_t` in clients of pending packets
-* new data structure for pending packets which holds:
-  * ptr to tracking table entry
-  * ptr to packet data
-  * `fr_dlist_t` for client entries
-  * ptr to client

 ## How things will work